OoaLH/Privacy-and-Support/sudoku_support.md

 You lose the game if you fill in the wrong number three times.

-There may be more than one solution for each game.
+There will be only one solution for each game.

 Enjoy!🤪
 ## Contact